NinjolasNJM/pixel-papercraft-generator-builder/README.md

 Install Git [from the official site](https://git-scm.com/downloads).

-Clone this repository and install the dependencies:
+Clone the original repository from this fork and install the dependencies:

 ```sh
 cd <parent_folder_for_the_generator_builder>